ngs-doo/revenj/tutorials/revenj-tutorial-nosql-documents.md

       Child[] Children 'it => it.ParentID == id' order by ID;
     }

-Report feature will also create an appropriate object in the database, but currently Revenj will call two LINQ queries to reconstruct it.
+Report feature will also create an appropriate object in the database (function), which Revenj will call to get the result.
-Populating report is done with the use of IReport API:
+Populating report is done with the use of `IReport` API:

     var pd = new ParentDocument { id = 123 };
     var result = pd.Populate(locator);